 Recent provincial government announcements in New Brunswick, Saskatchewan, British Columbia and Ontario involving the sale of alcohol in grocery stores represents a significant change from the government policies of the past.
 Although each province is choosing different policy directions, the opening up of market channels is a positive development for Diamond, particularly in the province of Ontario, which represents a significant proportion of sales.
-Demand for imported wine in China continues to grow strongly.
-China imported 746 million litres (or US\$2.8 billion) of wine in 20173, an increase of 17% in volume and 18% in value over 20163.
+Demand for imported wine in China is also very strong.
+China imported 687.5 million litres (or US\$2.85 billion) of wine in calendar 20183.
+While Chinese import volumes were lower compared to calendar 2017, due in part to trade tensions, the total dollar value of imports increased3.
 Canadian wine producers are in the very early stages of capitalizing on this opportunity.
-Canadian wine exports to China totaled 1.3 million litres in 2016, up 6% from the prior year, according to Statistics Canada.
-International Wine and Spirit Research (ISWR) reported that China is on pace to become the world's second largest wine consuming country by 2020, surpassing the United Kingdom and France and trailing only the United States.
+Canadian wine exports to China totaled 1.4 million litres in calendar 2017, up 9% from the prior year4, and International Wine and Spirit Research ("ISWR") reported that China is on pace to become the world's second largest wine consuming country by 2020, surpassing the United Kingdom and France and trailing only the United States.